Synthroid for Hypothyroidism

 Key Takeaways

-• Energy usually improves gradually, not overnight.
+• Gradual change: Energy often improves over weeks, not overnight.

 Energy and mental health can overlap

-What to Expect After Starting Treatment
+What to Expect After Starting or Continuing Treatment

 How to Take It So Absorption Stays Consistent